Skip to content

 1. Over-Grooming: Over-plucking or waxing can cause trauma to eyebrow follicles, leading to permanent damage over time, known as traction alopecia.2 While more common in women, men who groom their eyebrows can also experience similar issues.

 1. Ageing: As we age, the natural thinning of hair affects not only the scalp but also the eyebrows.
-Hair follicles gradually produce thinner, lighter, and less dense hair, contributing to a less defined appearance of the eyebrows.2,6 The hair that does grow might also become coarser and more wiry, which can make the eyebrows appear less full.
+Hair follicles gradually produce thinner, lighter, and less dense hair, contributing to a less defined appearance of the eyebrows.2,6 The hair that does grow might also become coarser and more wiry, which can make the eyebrows appear less complete.

 1. Chemotherapy and Radiotherapy: These cancer treatments can cause significant hair loss across the body, including the eyebrows.7